anythingcodes/hubspot-html-css/readme.md

 A 1-hour intro to HTML and CSS class as part of HubSpot's master class program.

+## Running slides locally

+The first time you run this project, you'll need to:
+1. Change to the directory in a CLI and run `npm i`
+2. Run `gem install sass` to install Sass. **Note:** You will need to download Ruby to run this gem command.

+Each subsequent time, run `grunt` to spin up a local server of these slides.

 ## About This Class

 Coding is quickly turning into one of those must-have skills, but knowing how and where to get started can be a headache.
 Why not check out this hour-long intro with the HubSpot Web Team?
 Learn the basics of HTML and CSS, and how to use them to build your very own _About Me_ page (or trick out your next Craigslist post).